Pope Pius XII and the German resistance: Plot against Hitler

 The Vatican considered Müller to be a representative of Colonel-General Ludwig Beck and agreed to offer the machinery for mediation.
 Oster, Wilhelm Canaris, and Hans von Dohnányi, backed Beck, told Müller to ask Pius to ascertain whether the British would enter negotiations with the German opposition which wanted to overthrow Hitler.
 The British agreed to negotiate if the Vatican could vouch for the opposition's representative.
-Pius, communicating with Britain's Francis d'Arcy Osborne, channelled communications back and forth in secrecy.
+Pius, communicating with Britain's D'Arcy Osborne, channelled communications back and forth in secrecy.
 The Vatican agreed to send a letter outlining the basis for peace with England, and the participation of the Pope was used to try to persuade senior German Generals Halder and Brauchitsch to act against Hitler.

 Negotiations were tense, with a Western offensive expected, and on the basis that substantive negotiations required the replacement of the Hitler regime.
 Hoffmann wrote that when the Venlo Incident stalled the talks, the British agreed to resume discussions primarily because of the "efforts of the Pope and the respect in which he was held.
 Chamberlain and Halifax set great store by the Pope's readiness to mediate".

 The British government had doubts as to the capacity of the conspirators.
-On 7 February, the Pope updated Osbourne that the opposition wanted to replace the Nazi regime with a democratic federation but hoped to retain Austria and the Sudetenland.
+On 7 February, the Pope updated Osborne that the opposition wanted to replace the Nazi regime with a democratic federation but hoped to retain Austria and the Sudetenland.
 The British government was noncommittal and said that while the federal model was of interest, the promises and sources of the opposition were too vague.
 Nevertheless, the resistance were encouraged by the talks, and Müller told Leiber that a coup would occur in February.
 Pius appeared to continue to hope for a coup in Germany into March 1940.